SJTU-ECTL/VECBEE/README.md

 - make
 - libreadline

-To compile the `circuit` project, further need:
+To compile the project, further need:
 - libboost
 - ctags